pjcuadra/kurguide/source/index.rst

   * If you double click on a console script and it doesn't open maybe the network hasn't been started yet or you stopped it.
 Just start it as explained in `Start/Stop the Virtual Network`_.

+  * If the mininet does not start, check if in the BIOS Configurtaion the CPU support for Virtualization is turned on.
+The names for the Intel and AMD features are 'Intel VT' and 'AMD-V'